BinaryBuffalo/Cplusplus_11/README.md

 #
 #
 #             My code might be helpfull or usefull
-#             I also didn't see anyone asking the right questions
+#             I Wrote this Up fairly Quick I did alot
-#              on the forums asking the right questions.
+#             more research & Markups.
+THanks Edx
 #
 #
 #      All this code is in c++ 11.